enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 ### Creating routes folder and auth routes file.

-- Inside the backend folder create a folder with the name of routes.
-Inside it create a file name auth.routes.js.
-You can name it anything.
-But naming should be made in such a way so that by seeing it anyone can understand what the file is about.
-Here anyone can understand that this file is about auth and more specifically auth related routes.
+- Within the backend folder, create a folder named "routes".

+- Inside the "routes" folder, create a file named "auth.routes.js" (you can choose any name, but it should reflect the purpose of containing authentication-related routes).

-- Inside this file paste following code
+- Paste the following code into the "auth.routes.js" file:

 ```javascript
 import express from "express";